gsrednick/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Community Ecologist broadly focused on the spatiotemporal dynamics of marine communities.
-Specifically, I study the abiotic (e.g., environmental variation) and biotic conditions (e.g., species interactions) that contribute to ecological state and trajectories.
+I am a community ecologist broadly focused on the spatiotemporal dynamics of marine communities.
+Specifically, I study how the dynamic interplay between environmental conditions and interactions between species contribute to ecological state and trajectories in marine ecosystems.
 I am currently a PhD candidate in Professor Stephen Swearer’s [REEF](https://reef.edu.au//) laboratory group and [NCCC](https://nccc.edu.au/) at the University of Melbourne.